 Contributor: Suzanne Riordan.
 Lesson ID: 13819

-It's easy -- you just abbreviate!
+It's easy — you just abbreviate!

-Australia is both a country and a continent.
 It's slightly smaller than the United States and lies in the part of the world called Oceania, surrounded by the Pacific and Indian Oceans.

-It is a land of vast deserts, beautiful beaches, clean modern cities, and amazing wildlife.
+It is a land of vast deserts, beautiful beaches, clean, modern cities, and amazing wildlife.

-Watch this short Australia | Destination World video from National Geographic Kids for a quick introduction to the Land Down Under:
+Watch this short video for a quick introduction to the Land Down Under.

 Early Australian History